 Another ghost at the architectural treasure is Sam.
 In 1989, after the building restoration was complete, theatre volunteers and staff heard a trombone or trumpet playing.
 The strange thing was there were no rehearsals going on.
 Another odd occurrence was the seats in the theatre flipping down and then back up.
 The volunteers used a Ouija board to conduct a seance at midnight on the stage of the Winter Garden Theatre.
 The group communicated with a musician named “Sam.”
 He said he was a trombone player in a 1918 Vaudeville production at the Winter Garden.

-Gibraltar Point Lighthouse on Toronto Islands – built in 1808
+Gibraltar Point Lighthouse on Toronto Island – built in 1808

-According to the heritage plaque on the lighthouse, the grounds are said to be haunted by the lighthouse’s first keeper – J.P.
-Rademuller.
-He was known to keep a keg of beer on hand at his cottage to share with friends who were visiting.
+According to the heritage plaque on the lighthouse, the grounds are said to be haunted by the lighthouse’s first keeper – JP Rademuller.
+He was known to keep a keg of beer on hand at his cottage to share with friends.

 Just north of the lighthouse was a blockhouse guarded by soldiers from Fort York.
-Soldiers would often row or walk down from Blockhouse Bay to visit him.
+The soldiers would often row or walk down from Blockhouse Bay to visit him.
 Legend has it that back in 1815, when three soldiers were visiting, Mr Rademuller cut them off since he thought they already had enough to drink.
 A deadly brawl broke out, and Mr Rademuller mysteriously vanished.
 No one knew what happened to him, and the story of his disappearance was passed down.
-Several decades later, the fourth lighthouse keeper, George Durnan, found human remains buried beneath the ground nearby the Gibraltar Point Lighthouse.
+Several decades later, the fourth lighthouse keeper, George Durnan, found human remains buried beneath the ground near the Gibraltar Point Lighthouse on Toronto Island.

-Bank of Montreal/Hockey Hall of Fame at 30 Yonge St – built in 1886
+Bank of Montreal/now Hockey Hall of Fame at 30 Yonge St – built in 1886

 Todmorden Mills at 67 Pottery Rd – built in the 1800s